JockJo/imgLabel/README.md

 # imgLabel
-extract border of object  for tensorflow as training data
+extract border of object  for tensorflow  object detection as training data